 Please be aware that due to the way we collate, and cross reference our databases, some records will contain more information than that listed above.

-Original Source: WO100/xxx (where xxx is the individual regiment reference)
+Original Source: National Archives reference WO100/xxx (where xxx is the individual regiment reference)